Preventing accidents from happening is the surest way to save money. Here are a few other things you should know:

 An experience modifier (or "e-mod") is a numerical rating assigned to your policy, also by the NCCI, based on your company's accident history.
 This number is used as a multiplier against the average premium rate of companies in your industry — in other words, a roofing business is compared only to other roofing businesses.

 If your e-mod is lower than the industry average (which is calculated as 1.00), your premium will be, too.
 If your e-mod is higher than average, your premium will reflect this.
-We can help you keep your e-mod (and premium) low through our many safety services and return to work programs.
+We can help you keep your e-mod (and premium) low through our many safety services and Return to Work™ consulting programs and resources.
 More on e-mods.

 Cost saving opportunities